-About Shire Crypto Vending
+About Shire Cryptocurrency Vending

 Cryptocurrency transactions keep your value away from predators like the state, whose paper dollars they can endlessly print and use to go to war around the world.
 Since cryptocurrency like Bitcoin is not subject to the whims of politicians, it is therefore one of the greatest tools for peace in addition to personal empowerment.
-That’s why the Shire Free Church launched what was then called “Shire BTC Vending” on November 5th, 2014 when we placed our first Bitcoin Vending Machine (BVM) at a store in Keene.
+That’s why the Shire Free Church launched what was then called “Shire BTC Vending” on November 5th, 2014 when we placed our first Crypto Vending Machine at a store in Keene.

 The goal of Shire Crypto Vending is not to profit, but to assist in spreading cryptocurrency so as to foster peace, the church’s mission.
-Funds earned from our Crypto Vending Machines (CVM) are invested in our cryptocurrency and other church outreach projects.
+Funds earned from our Crypto Vending Machines are invested in our cryptocurrency outreach and other church outreach projects.

-For instance, after finally covering the cost of buying the BVMs, in October of 2016 we launched :60 advertisements for months on local radio and TV in Keene to promote the businesses in the area that are accepting bitcoin!
+For instance, after finally covering the cost of buying the CVMs, in October of 2016 we launched :60 advertisements for months on local radio and TV in Keene to promote the businesses in the area that are accepting bitcoin!
 The ads are a great introduction to Bitcoin for area consumers, positioning Bitcoin as an international, but also very local currency.
-Around here, “It’s Keene to buy local”, and the second ad in the series makes it clear the benefits to our community when businesses to stop sending 3% of their sales to credit card companies by adopting cryptocurrency and encouraging customers to do the same.
+Around here, “It’s Keene to buy local”, and the second ad in the series makes clear the benefits to our community when businesses stop sending 3% of their sales to credit card companies by adopting cryptocurrency and encouraging customers to do the same.
 Later in 2017, we launched months of print ads promoting Bitcoin in the Monadnock region.

 In April of 2015, the Keene machine was upgraded to the Lamassu brand Bitcoin Vending Machine.
 The Lamassu was created in the Shire by libertarians.
-The original Keene unit, the Skyhook brand, is still used for special events.

 Locations & Hours